aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 \subsubsection{Data sources}

 A first question that needs to be asked for each of the problem statements is: does the organization already have the necessary data?
 Maintaining a centralized overview of which data that the organization collects can help the machine learning engineers and designers to ideate which data might be useful for training an AI system.
-If we do not collect data, it is a good idea to start collecting data, even before we are building machine learning models.
+If the organization does not collect data, it is a good idea to start doing so, even before any machine learning models are built.
 This historical data might prove useful later on for currently undiscovered AI opportunities \citep{davenport2014big}.

 \paragraph*{Big data or not? } The common belief is that the more data is fed to a machine learning algorithm, the better the result.
 This is partly true, however, it is not always the case that having massive amounts of data results in the best predictive models \citep{junque2013predictive}.
 For instance, having large amounts of `sparse' input features will cause an exponential increase in necessary data and computing resources for obtaining a useful output \citep{brown1995bell}, a phenomenon termed `the curse of dimensionality' by \citet{bellman1961curse}.
 In addition, the characteristics of big data cause it to come at quite a cost.
-Volume requires us to buy or rent large quantities of storage space.
+Volume necessitates buying or renting large quantities of storage space.
 While the cost per GB has gone down drastically over the last few years, the cost of \emph{reliable} (secure, backed-up) storage is still higher due to required data replication, continuous administration, and higher hardware requirements.

 \paragraph*{Collection versus acquisition}